Zac Stacy: NFL career statistics

+Legal issues

-Domestic violence incident
+2021 domestic violence incident

-On November 18, 2021, multiple news outlets posted a video that depicts Stacy violently assaulting his ex-girlfriend in front of their 5-month-old son.
+On November 18, 2021, multiple news outlets posted a video that depicted Stacy violently assaulting his ex-girlfriend, Kristin Evans, in front of their 5-month-old son.
 Following the incident, the Orange County Sheriff's Office had tried to apprehend Stacy, but discovered that he had already left the state of Florida.
 However, he was found in Orlando on November 19 and was subsequently arrested, during which he attempted to persuade the police that his ex-partner had "staged" the assault, claiming that she was "bitter" that their relationship had ended.

 Stacy was sent to Orange County jail, where he faced charges of aggravated battery causing great bodily harm and criminal mischief.
 On February 27, 2023, Stacy was sentenced in an Orange Court court to six months in jail and one year of probation after pleading guilty.